TheWorldAvatar/trip-agent/README.md

        - Time filter used to query time series, minimum time in the time series will be used if not provided

     Format for upperbound and lowerbound depends on the instantiated time series table, tested with epoch seconds/milliseconds and java.time.Instant.
 In principle, it should work for any Java time classes with the "parse" method, e.g. ZonedDateTime.

-## Prerequisite

-This agent makes use of the outgoing stack endpoint <https://github.com/TheWorldAvatar/stack/tree/main/stack-manager#outgoing-stack-endpoint> for querying.
-Therefore please make sure that time series data is retrievable at this endpoint.

-It is assumed that time series data is instantiated using <https://github.com/TheWorldAvatar/stack/blob/main/stack-clients/src/main/java/com/cmclinnovations/stack/clients/timeseries/TimeSeriesRDBClient.java>.

 ## Instantiation of trips